-This guide will assist you in conducting library research and in using the Princeton University Library resources and services effectively.
-Use the tabs above to start exploring the variety of tools and resources to assist you with your research.
+This guide will assist you in conducting library research and in using the Princeton University Library resources and services.
+Use the tabs to start exploring the variety of tools and resources to assist you with your research.
 If you have any questions about doing basic or in-depth library research relating to chemistry, please contact me.

 Thank you, and enjoy the day!